tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 #Hannibal #AnneRice #interviewwiththevampire

 {% include chapter-link at="00:00" for="Introduction" %}
-{% include chapter-link at="06:28" for="Part 1: They Eat Your Heart" %}
+{% include chapter-link at="06:28" for="Part 1: They Eat Your Heart" slug="Part I: They Eat Your Heart" %}
-{% include chapter-link at="25:38" for="Part 2: They Suck The Life Out Of You" %}
+{% include chapter-link at="25:38" for="Part 2: They Suck The Life Out Of You" slug="Part II: They Suck The Life Out Of You" %}
-{% include chapter-link at="45:40" for="Part 3: They Take Away Your Friends" %}
+{% include chapter-link at="45:40" for="Part 3: They Take Away Your Friends" slug="Part III: They Take Away Your Friends" %}
-{% include chapter-link at="59:35" for="Part 4: They Isolate You" %}
+{% include chapter-link at="59:35" for="Part 4: They Isolate You" slug="Part IV: They Isolate You" %}

 </credits>
 </compare>